 - 6-8 pecan halves

-- 6-8 Maraschino cherries (whole)
+- 6-8 Maraschino cherries, whole

 Instructions

 - Meanwhile, make the filling by stirring together the brown sugar and cinnamon in a medium bowl.
-Add the 6 Tbsp. cold butter, cut into cubes.
+Add the 6 Tablespoons cold butter, cut into cubes.
 Using your fingertips or a pastry blender, rub or cut the butter into the brown sugar until you have an even, crumbly mixture.
 Place 1/3 cup of brown sugar mixture into the bottom of a greased 9-inch x 5-inch loaf pan.
 Add 2 Tbsp. water and stir together to make a sauce (may be a bit lumpy, but not to worry.
 The lumps are butter and that will melt).
 Place the halved cherries and pecans (good side down) on top of the sauce.

 - Once dough has rested, roll into a 9 x 14-inch rectangle.
 Spread the remaining brown sugar/cinnamon mixture evenly over the dough, then sprinkle raisins on top, if using.
 Starting from the long side, roll up jelly roll style, trying not to pull or stretch the dough too much as you roll (aim for a gentle push.
 This prevents the dough spirals from exploding upwards when they cook).
 Pinch the seam together and place on a cutting board, seam side down.
 Cut into 8 even slices (*I like to cut 1/2-inch off each end and then measure the remaining, divide by 8 and then pre-mark the dough lightly with the edge of the knife.
 You could wing it, but that never works out well for me well when I do that.).
 The slices will probably be 1 1/2-inches wide-ish.
 Place the slices cut side up in the pan.
 Cover the pan with plastic wrap and let rise in a warm place for about 40 minutes, or until doubled.

-- Preheat oven to 350° F.
+- Preheat oven to 350° F. (regular bake setting/not fan assisted)

 - Once the rolls have doubled, place loaf pan on top of a baking sheet (to catch any bubble-overs) and bake for about 35 minutes.
 Check at the 30 minute mark and cover loosely with foil the top is at risk of getting too brown.
 Remove from oven.
 Allow to rest in the pan for 5 minutes.
 Run a knife around the edges, then invert onto a cooling rack with a piece of parchment paper on top, to catch the syrup.
 To avoid a gummy dough, allow to cool almost completely before pulling off that first piece (I know it's hard to resist, but remember you can always warm it back up a bit with a few seconds in the microwave later).